Research Skills Toolkit: Becoming a Researcher (International)

 The update also placed much greater emphasis on postgraduate mental health, wellbeing, and burnout.
 New content was introduced to acknowledge the emotional and psychological demands of research, normalise help-seeking, and signpost supportive strategies and resources.
 This was complemented by the inclusion of new material on neurodiversity, ensuring that the course better reflected the diverse ways researchers think, work, and experience academia.

 From a learning design perspective, one of the most significant changes was a comprehensive reduction in overall word count.
 Long blocks of text and passive note-taking activities were systematically removed and replaced with meaningful interactivity, structured reflection, and knowledge checks.
-This shift aimed to make the learning experience more active, accessible, and respectful of learners’ time and cognitive load.

 The programme’s video interviews were also refreshed, with updated contributions from experts to reflect current research culture and challenges.